Minnesota Immunization Information Connection (MIIC)

 Also, when an adolescent moves out of Minnesota his or her MIIC record may not be updated and the adolescent would still be included in the denominator used to calculate the proportion of adolescents receiving immunization.

 Finally, data exchange with border state immunization information systems is currently limited to Wisconsin and North Dakota.
 Vaccinations received in Wisconsin by Minnesota residents are in MIIC but there is no similar data exchange with South Dakota or Iowa at this time.

 NIS surveys are conducted throughout the calendar year and each year's results are published in the fall of the following year.

 Rates reflect immunization practices 2 to 4 years in the past.

-MIIC rates are calculated based on records of adolescents aged 13 through 17 years as of the assessment date.
-Thirty days are allowed for data entry into the registry.
+Annual MIIC rates are calculated based on records of adolescents aged 13 through 17 years as of July 1.
+Thirty days are allowed for data entry into the immunization information system.